'A hell out here': COVID-19 ravages rural India | Health

 'A hell out here': COVID-19 ravages rural India

-India's coronavirus death toll crossed a quarter million on Wednesday in the deadliest 24 hours since the pandemic began, as the disease rampaged through the countryside, overloading a fragile rural healthcare system.
+India's coronavirus death toll crossed 250,000 on Wednesday in the deadliest 24 hours since the pandemic began, as the disease rampaged through the countryside, leaving families to weep over the dead in rural hospitals or camp in wards to tend the sick.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)